Takzuin/Binaural-Python/README.md

 sounddevice

-tkinter (built into Python standard library)
+tkinter (pre-installed with Python)

-Install missing dependencies with:
+Install missing dependencies using:

 pip install numpy sounddevice

-Notes
+🔔 Notes

-Ensure your system audio is configured for stereo output to experience binaural beats properly.
+For the best experience, use stereo headphones to properly hear the binaural beats.

-Use headphones for the best effect.
+Experiment with different frequency ranges to explore their effects on relaxation, focus, and creativity.

-Experiment with different frequency ranges to explore their effects on focus, relaxation, and creativity.
+Ensure your system's audio settings are correctly configured for stereo output.

-License
+📜 License

 This project is licensed under the MIT License.
-Feel free to use and modify it as needed!
+You are free to use, modify, and distribute it as needed!